TheRefreshCNFT/Tools/Node.JS/readMe.txt

 the same action but this is faster for multiple files.

 Requirements:
-Node.js/NPM will need to be installed and then this script can be run in powershell.
+Node.js/NPM will need to be installed first.
+Next run npm install html-minifier -g to install the minifier.
+Then this script can be run in powershell.

 Instructions: